cajuinasaogeraldo/sveltia-cms/README.md

 Depending on your CMS configuration, you will need to use an OAuth application hosted by yourself or a third party, such as Netlify or Cloudflare, to retrieve an access token from GitHub.
 Alternatively, you can provide an access token directly on the CMS’s sign-in page.
 In any case, your token is stored in your browser’s local storage, and subsequent API requests are made directly between your browser and the Git hosting provider.

 The CMS also integrates with various third-party services, including stock photo providers and translation services.
-These are “bring your own key” (BYOK) features that are entirely optional.
+These are "bring your own key” (BYOK) features that are entirely optional.
 You provide your own API keys for these services, which are stored in your browser’s local storage, and API requests are then made directly between your browser and the relevant service providers.

 As we don’t collect any analytics data either, we don’t have a privacy policy.
 For third-party services, please refer to their respective privacy policies.

 ## Disclaimer

-This software is provided “as is” without any express or implied warranty.
+This software is provided "as is” without any express or implied warranty.
 We are not obligated to provide any support for the application.
 This product is not affiliated with or endorsed by Netlify, Decap CMS or any other integrated services.
 All product names, logos, and brands are the property of their respective owners.

 ## Acknowledgements